Content Note: Emotional Abuse, Co-dependency, Financial Abuse, Divorce

-As therapists, family, friends, concerned others – asking the “why didn’t you leave?” question echoes the shame put into them by the abuser implying that somehow staying was their fault.
+Therapists, family, friends, concerned others – asking the “why didn’t you leave?” question echo the shame put into them by the abuser implying that somehow staying was their fault.
 That they are to blame.
 As if they hadn’t thought a million times about leaving.

 Please avoid phrasing it so – even if well intentioned.
 I understand that you may be frustrated by their pain and hurting for them but please, please be careful how you explore what is happening.

 There are four identifying features of Stockholm syndrome:

 There is a perceived threat to life: This can be physical or to the person’s identity and/or their psychological and spiritual wellbeing.
 There is a feeling experienced by survivors when dealing with their abuser – it is a unique sickness – a constant nausea felt when dealing with the narcissist.
 It may take years to become overwhelming but there are often instances early in the relationship that may be dismissed or minimised by the survivor in order to, well, survive.

 There are sporadic acts of kindness: An unexpected trip or a well placed compliment, This perceived kindness confuses the survivor and disorients them.
 This is the objective.